MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_IsRetry** - Boolean indicating whether the code execution is the retry effort after a code execution failure.

-- **Data_hasLargeRangeDataUpload** - Boolean indicating whether there is any large range data upload scenario.
+- **Data_hasLargeRangeDataUpload** - Boolean indicating whether there's any large range data upload scenario.

-- **Data_hasPowerQueryDataUpload** - Boolean indicating whether there is any Power Query data upload scenario.
+- **Data_hasPowerQueryDataUpload** - Boolean indicating whether there's any Power Query data upload scenario.

-- **Data_hasTableReference** - Boolean indicating whether there is any reference to an existing Excel table.
+- **Data_hasTableReference** - Boolean indicating whether there's any reference to an existing Excel table.

 - **Data_JsonMarshalingDuration** - The duration of marshaling the result returned by the Python service into data to be returned from the PY formula.